pstat197/vignette-election-forecasting/README.md

 ## Repository Contents

+### **data/**
+- **data/electoral_college_votes.pickle**
+  State-by-state Electoral College vote allocations.

+- **data/us_presidential_election_data_historical.pickle**
+  Historical Democratic and Republican vote totals (1976–2012).
+Used to construct the multivariate normal prior over state partisanship in both scripts.

+- **data/us_presidential_election_data_test.pickle**
+  2016 presidential election results used to produce “true” state-level preferences for posterior evaluation and synthetic polling.

+### **scripts/**
-- **elections.py**
+- **scripts/elections.py**
   Implements a simplified Bayesian election model using importance sampling.
 This script constructs a multivariate normal prior from historical state-level election results and updates it with synthetic or real poll data to estimate prior and posterior Democratic win probabilities.
 It represents a streamlined version of the original Pyro-based model and is the primary script explained in detail in the vignette.

-- **elections_pyro_original.py**
+- **scripts/elections_pyro_original.py**
   Contains the original Pyro-based version of the election forecasting model.
 This script uses Pyro's probabilistic programming tools, including model and guide structures and expected information gain utilities.
-It served as a foundation for development of the simplified approach presented in `elections.py`.
+It served as a foundation for the development of the simplified approach presented in `elections.py`.

 ## References